Softliampisan/fetch_frontend_project/README.md

 Follow the steps below to set up and run the project locally.

 ---
+⚠️ **Important Notes**

-⚠️ Important: Make sure your browser allows cookies and cross-site tracking.
+- **Enable Cookies:** Make sure your browser allows cookies and cross-site tracking.
 The backend sends an HTTPOnly cookie with a JSON Web Token (JWT), and browser settings may block it by default.
-To ensure proper authentication and session management, enable cookies in your browser settings.
+Enable cookies in your browser settings to ensure proper authentication and session management.
+- **Page Refresh Issue on GitHub Pages:** Since GitHub Pages does not support client-side routing, refreshing any non-home page (e.g., `/available_dogs`) may result in a **404 error**.
+To handle this, a workaround has been applied by copying `index.html` to `404.html`.
+The site will still work, but browsers may return a 404 status for non-root pages.

 ## Getting Started